 - GCPS has established reasonable and precautionary practices for transporting students to and from school.

 - Buses are operating at maximum capacity as usual.
 Physical distancing is not possible on school buses.

 - Buses are cleaned/disinfected at the end of the morning and afternoon routes.

 Masks are required on buses in compliance with federal mandates, regardless of current GCPS mask status.

 Gwinnett County Public Schools has deployed multiple mitigation strategies, a practice called layered mitigation, to promote healthy and safe practices for our students, staff, and visitors.
 These strategies include:

-- Promoting vaccination for those who are eligible
+- Promoting vaccination for those who are eligible (ages 5 and older)

 - Physical distancing when feasible